ephraimg/node-management-system/README.md

 This is the repository for an API that provides a management system for **nodes** and **projects**, allowing the user to create, retrieve, and update them.
 Nodes can also be assigned to projects or unassigned from projects.

-Features include batch creation, validation of user-provided keys and values, and informative error responses.
+Features include batch creation of nodes and projects, validation of user-provided keys and values, and informative error responses.
 Complexity is hidden from the user when possible, e.g. by serializing/deserializing objects for DynamoDB's low-level interface.
-Data types are chosen with response speed in mind - sets are used for assignments of nodes to projects, allowing constant time unassigning.

 ## Team